devakapatel/t9-nextra-3/pages/sem-5/question-banks/daa/unit-3.md

 The dynamic programming approach effectively solves the 0/1 Knapsack Problem by systematically building up solutions to subproblems and using them to find the optimal solution for the overall problem.
 This method ensures that all possible combinations are considered while avoiding redundant calculations, leading to an optimal solution.

-## 22) Solve the following Knapsack problem using Dynamic Programming method.
-Number of items n = 4 and the capacity of knapsack W = 5.
+## <mark> 22) Solve the following Knapsack problem using Dynamic Programming method.
+Number of items n = 4 and the capacity of knapsack W = 5. </mark>

 | Item | Weight (w) | Profit (p) |
 | ---- | ---------- | ---------- |